lemire/validateutf8-experiments/README.md

 This project contains benchmarks regarding fast UTF-8 validation.
 It is for research purposes only: not for production use.
 If you are not doing research, this repository is not for you!

+The algorithm of this repository has been included in production-ready libraries:

+- [simdutf](https://github.com/simdutf/simdutf) C++ library is part of important systems such as Bun, Node.js, WebKit/Safari, etc.
+- [SimdUnicode](https://github.com/simdutf/SimdUnicode) is a C# port of the validation algorithm, adapted for the .NET runtime.

 ## Software requirements

 An x64 system with Linux, docker, bash and git.